-- 1.29 There should be a formalised integrated pathway for non-elective adult general surgical care, which should be patient centred and include:2,5,19,29,40 - a clear diagnostic and management plan made on admission - early identification of comorbidities (including diabetes, dementia, cardiac pacemakers and internal defibrillators) and their management according to hospital guidelines - medicine reconciliation to assess the risk of existing medications (including anticoagulation) and the risk associated with stopping long term medication - preoperative investigations and testing as appropriate
+- 1.29 There should be a formalised integrated pathway for non-elective adult general surgical care, which should be patient centred and include: 2, 5,19,29,40 - a clear diagnostic and management plan made on admission41 - early identification of comorbidities (including diabetes, dementia, cardiac pacemakers and internal defibrillators) and their management according to hospital guidelines - medicine reconciliation to assess the risk of existing medications (including anticoagulation) and the risk associated with stopping long term medication38 - preoperative investigations and testing as appropriate^{42,43} - consider 'Think Drink' or similar at time of handover meeting or booking44 - communication of mortality risk to members of the multidisciplinary team; this allows early senior input, including senior members of the anaesthetic team, and allocation of resources proportion to the patient's risk of death following surgery^{2,4} - informed consent for surgery including identification of decision making proxies i.e. a lasting power of attorney^{2,5} - a plan for postoperative care.^{2,5} - 1.30 All hospitals should have guidelines in place for the recognition and management of patients with sepsis; compliance with these guidelines should be regularly audited.^{10,45,46} - 1.31 An anaesthetist, anaesthesia associate or advanced nurse practitioner should preoperatively assess all patients undergoing emergency surgery who require anaesthesia.

-- adequate testing capacity appropriate for the patient group and nature of local procedures to avoid delayed admission to the theatre/procedure room - an investigation, such as ECG, should be considered a core skill for an emergency anaesthetist - building capacity for provision of special investigations, such as focused cardiac ultrasound among emergency anaesthetists trained to carry out the procedure - communication of mortality risk to members of the multidisciplinary team; this allows early senior input, including senior members of the anaesthetic team, and allocation of resources commensurate to the patient's risk of death following surgery - informed consent for surgery including identification of decision making proxies i.e. a lasting power of attorney - a plan for postoperative care. - 1.30 All hospitals should have guidelines in place for the recognition and management of patients with sepsis; compliance with these guidelines should be regularly audited. - 1.31 An anaesthetist, anaesthesia associate or advanced nurse practitioner should preoperatively assess all patients undergoing emergency surgery who require anaesthesia.
-Adequate time should be available for this assessment to occur as clinical urgency allows. - 1.32 A full anaesthetic management plan should be recorded in the patient's records or anaesthetic chart and should be initiated preoperatively. - 1.33 The experience and expertise of the anaesthetist assessing the patient preoperatively should be appropriate for the complexity and level of risk of the patient.
-The decision to operate on high-risk patients should be made at a senior level, involving surgeons and those who will provide intra and postoperative care. - 1.34 Preoperative assessment of patients, especially those at very high risk, can benefit from a multidisciplinary team approach involving cross specialty advice.
-Early consultation with appropriate medical specialties should occur for appropriate conditions, such as delirium, acute kidney injury, diabetes mellitus and ischaemic heart disease. - 1.35 All decisions concerning the consent process (see Section 9) and treatment plans, including decisions about whether or not to operate, should be documented clearly, noting what risks, benefits and alternatives were explained to the patient within the time constraints of emergency care. - 1.36 There should be a system in place for alerting medical staff to any change in the clinical condition of the emergency surgical patient while awaiting surgery. - 1.37 There should be provision for preoperative admission of the critically ill patient to level 2 and/or level 3 care facilities for stabilisation and optimisation if required. - 1.38 Guidelines for fasting before anaesthesia for emergency surgery should comply with national guidelines. - 1.39 Guidelines for postoperative planning should include plans for nutrition, including facilitation of enteral access or vascular access for parenteral support.52-54
+- Adequate time should be available for this assessment to occur as clinical urgency allows.
+43,47 - 1.32 A full anaesthetic management plan should be recorded in the patient's records or anaesthetic chart and should be initiated preoperatively.48 - 1.33 The experience and expertise of the anaesthetist assessing the patient preoperatively should be appropriate for the complexity and level of risk of the patient.46 The decision to operate on high-risk patients should be made at a senior level, involving surgeons and those who will provide intra and postoperative care. ^{4,5,19} - 1.34 Preoperative assessment of patients, especially those at very high risk, can benefit from a multidisciplinary team approach involving cross specialty advice.49 Early consultation with appropriate medical specialties should occur for appropriate conditions, such as delirium, acute kidney injury, diabetes mellitus and ischaemic heart disease.4 - 1.35 All decisions concerning the consent process (see Section 9) and treatment plans, including decisions about whether or not to operate and do not attempt cardiopulmonary resuscitation (DNACPR), should be documented clearly, noting what risks, benefits and alternatives were explained to the patient within the time constraints of emergency care.^{47,50} - 1.36 There should be a system in place for alerting medical staff to any change in the clinical condition of the emergency surgical patient while awaiting surgery.^{41,51} - 1.37 There should be provision for preoperative admission of the critically ill patient to level 2 and/or level 3 care facilities for stabilisation and optimisation if required.^{3,10} - 1.38 Guidelines for fasting before anaesthesia for emergency surgery should comply with national guidelines.52 - 1.39 Guidelines for postoperative planning should include plans for nutrition, including facilitation of enteral access or vascular access for parenteral support.
+53,54,55